lgp171188/launchpad/lib/lp/bugs/stories/guided-filebug/xx-bug-reporting-guidelines.rst

-Bug Reporting Guidelines and acknowledgement messages
+Bug Reporting Guidelines, Acknowledgement Messages and Description Templates
 =====================================================

-Some helpful explanatory text - guidelines - can be set for distributions, product groups, products, and source packages, as well as an acknowledgement message that is displayed when a bug has been filed.
+Some helpful explanatory text - guidelines - and a pre-defined bug description template can be set for distributions, product groups, products, and source packages, as well as an acknowledgement message that is displayed when a bug has been filed.

     >>> contexts = [
     ...     ("Ubuntu", "ubuntu", "+edit"),